mrjoshbear/after-sundown-2e/11-mictlan-the-gloom/ghosts.md

 Wraiths appear as they did in life save with photographic filters applied to make them look washed out and see-through.
 Each Wraith is a specific person that died, and they tend to have goals that tie into their time while alive or the circumstances of their death.
 A Wraith that accomplishes its driving goal often dissolves into a happy ending.
 But sometimes a Luminary Wraith will simply go on and make an unlife for themselves in supernatural society.

 Like all Ghosts, a Wraith is only corporeal while within the Gloom, and can only be in the mortal world until the sun rises before being banished back to Mictlan.
 Each Wraith has a number of things that tie them to the real world called "fetters".
 These can be favored objects, their own corpse, or loved ones.
-In order to regain Power Points they have to be within a few meters of one of their fetters and interact with it in some obsessive way.
-If a Wraith loses track of their fetters, they cannot regain Power Points and are doomed to slowly fade away.
+In order to regain Magic Points they have to be within a few meters of one of their fetters and interact with it in some obsessive way.
+If a Wraith loses track of their fetters, they cannot regain Magic Points and are doomed to slowly fade away.
 If a Wraith attains its primary goal and persists afterwards, they can stop obsessing over the past and make a new life with new fetters.

 Some Luminary Wraiths come into being with a lot of extra disciplines, putting them on close to the same footing as a normal player character.
 Some people might even be tempted to run Wraith chronicles, but that's really very difficult role playing.